Ms. Humphreys is the Learning Enhancement Coordinator at Elsa High School.

 Maggie is our ICT facilitator and head of ICT at the Elementary School.
 Maggie earned her Master of Electronic and Information Engineering degree with distinction from PolyU, a Master of Business Administration from CUHK, and a Master of IT Education from HKU.
 She is married and has a 12-year old daughter.
 She was a product development manager in PCCW and Hutchison Telecom before joining Faculty of Education of HKU as a research team member.
 Maggie is a believer in technology education for nurturing creativity and innovation.
 She is currently studying for a Doctor of Education degree at HKU.
 She is the co-author of the book Nurturing the Digital Generation: A Participatory Approach, published in 2015 by the Centre for Information Technology in Education, University of Hong Kong.

-Simon, from Portsmouth, England, is in his seventh year of teaching Grade 5 at Carmel and is now part of the Elsa High School campus.
-Simon has lived in Hong Kong for eight years and prior to working at Carmel, he worked at Halterworth Primary School in Romsey.
+Simon, from Portsmouth, England, is in his eleventh year of teaching and is now part of the Elsa High School campus.
+He has taught Grade 5 at Carmel for eight years.
+Simon has lived in Hong Kong for nine years and prior to teaching at Carmel, he taught Year 2 at Halterworth Primary School in Romsey.
 Simon completed his degree in Psychology at Southampton Solent University, his teacher training at Reading University and completed his Masters in Education at the University of Hong Kong, for which he received a distinction.
 Simon is now the upper elementary coordinator and continues to fulfil his duties as Grade 5 teacher.
 Simon spends a lot of his time playing and watching sport; he is a Portsmouth fan and tries to watch the England cricket team as much as possible.
-Simon is married and has a young daughter.
+Simon is married and has a daughter and is looking forward to becoming a father again soon.

 Julia was born in the UK, but raised in Australia.
 Like a lot of her students, she spent many years living overseas and returned often to Melbourne, to family and friends.
 In 1991, Julia started teaching internationally, first in Shanghai, China where she spent nearly six years, before moving to Germany and then back to Melbourne.
 The wanderlust again took hold, and Julia moved to Thailand, spending five years at NIST in Bangkok.
 19 years after her international adventure began, she returned to her old school in Shanghai and assisted with their PYP and PYP accreditation.
 Julia and her family made the very exciting move to Hong Kong this year.